 Article 315 SPV7

-(Article 211(2)(c) of Directive 2009/138/EC)

 Fit and proper requirements of persons who effectively run a special purpose vehicle

-All persons who effectively run a special purpose vehicle shall at all times fulfil the requirements set out in Article 42(1) of Directive 2009/138/EC.
+1. All persons who effectively run a special purpose vehicle shall at all times fulfil the requirements set out in Article 42(1) of Directive 2009/138/EC.

-Special purpose vehicles shall notify the supervisory authorities of the identity of the persons who effectively run the special purpose vehicle and demonstrate to the supervisory authorities that those persons meet the requirements referred to in paragraph 1.
+2. Special purpose vehicles shall notify the supervisory authorities of the identity of the persons who effectively run the special purpose vehicle and demonstrate to the supervisory authorities that those persons meet the requirements set out in Article 42(1) of Directive 2009/138/EC.

-Special purpose vehicles shall notify the supervisory authorities of any changes in the identity of the persons who effectively run the special purpose vehicle and provide the supervisory authorities with all information needed to assess whether any new persons appointed to manage the special purpose vehicle are fit and proper.
+3. Special purpose vehicles shall notify the supervisory authorities of any changes in the identity of the persons who effectively run the special purpose vehicle and provide the supervisory authorities with all information needed to assess whether any new persons appointed to manage the special purpose vehicle are fit and proper in accordance with Article 42(2).

-Special purpose vehicles shall notify the supervisory authorities if any of the persons referred to in paragraph 1 have been replaced because they no longer fulfil the requirements referred to in paragraph 1.
+4. Special purpose vehicles shall notify the supervisory authorities if any of the persons who effectively run a special purpose vehicle have been replaced because they no longer fulfil the requirements set out in Article 42(1) of Directive 2009/138/EC.

 Article 316 SPV8

-(Article 211(2)(d) of Directive 2009/138/EC)

 Fit and proper requirements for shareholders or members with a qualifying holding

-The assessment of whether the shareholders or members having a qualifying holding in a special purpose vehicle are fit and proper shall take into account the following:
+1. The assessment of whether the shareholders or members having a qualifying holding within the meaning of Article 13(21) of Directive 2009/138/EC in a special purpose vehicle are fit and proper shall take into account the following criteria:

 the reputation and integrity of the shareholder or member having a qualifying holding in the special purpose vehicle;